NoahAaronBurton/work-day-schedule/README.md

 [![Product Name Screen Shot][product-screenshot]](./assets/imgs/screenshot.png)

-<p>Use this site to generate a secure password.
-When you press the 'Generate Password' button, you will be prompted to select the character sets you want to use.
-Then, your new password will be displayed for you to use.</p>
+<p>Use this site to keep track of your work day.
+Your entries will be saved to local storage when you click the blue save button.</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>